Namrata-Harshe/Bookyourmovie.com/README.md

 # Bookyourmovie.com
-Bookyourmovie is a project made using python programming language.
+Bookyourmovie.com is a project made using python programming language.